crustio/crust-smanager/README.md

 Those config items will be configured in the sManager configuration setup process.
 The meaning of each item is as follows:

-* chain.account: your stash account
+* chain.account: your member account
 * chain.endPoint: your chain endpoint
 * sworker.endPoint: your sWorker endpoint
 * ipfs.endPoint: your IPFS endpoint